aws-samples/aws-modernization-with-snyk-and-hashicorp/content/50_Snyk/55_OtherSnykExamples.md

 -------------------------------------------------------
 ```

-Update backend.tf to specify an organization (left blank for you to fill out.)
-Also, update variables.tf to incude your initials, such as "mm."
-Also, update to specify the region in your aws provider block.
+Update variables.tf to specify the region in your aws provider block named `variable "region"`.
 We'll need to configure our AWS Access Key ID plus AWS Secret Access Key on Terraform Cloud.

 ```bash